11x3/ilvmx/README.md

 [alpha] Functionally minded cloud app server and exchange.

+Nubcake apps are `cloud apps` that run on ILvMx servers, in the cloud or self-hosted.
+We support native Elixir and HTTP APIs now and will add Elm-lang support and other support for in the near future.
+Like the direction shared by many new frameworks, we think calling them "web apps" doesn't feelerino.

+- Fun(ctional) - function-level partitioning
+- Reactive - events and updates, push forward, time and frame-based exe
+- Storage + Code - globally routable hashtag graph of storage + code
+- Dynamic -100% bootstrap and dynamically program your app from the first function up
+- Open - code with Nubcake, Elixir/Mix, Elm-lang, Rails/JS and/or dynamically
+- Fast - static caching object graph
+- Powerful - Elixir/Erlang on the server + Elm-lang (or anything else!) on the front.
+- Potential - it won’t take long for more Plugs, Adapters, Emitters, and more Nubcakes to be written in native Elixir and expand the galaxy.

 ## Help build the *best* Web 4 theme park and story attraction ever.

 - Castles (servers),